qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Debugging/Development Tools Panel
 ---------------------------------

-The :guilabel:`Debugging/Development Tools` panel (:kbd:`F12`) provides a :guilabel:`Network Logger` and a :guilabel:`Profiler`.
+The :guilabel:`Debugging/Development Tools` panel (:kbd:`F12`) provides
+a unified place for handling and debugging actions within QGIS.
+Available tools are organized under following tabs:

+* |networkAndProxy| :guilabel:`Network Logger`
+* |dbManager| :guilabel:`Query Logger`
+* |stopwatch| :guilabel:`Profiler`

 Network Logger
 ..............

-The |networkAndProxy| :guilabel:`Network Logger` provides a list of ongoing and completed network requests, along with a whole load of useful detail like request and reply status, header, errors, SSL configuration errors, timeouts, cache status, etc.
+The |networkAndProxy| :guilabel:`Network Logger` tab helps you record and display network requests, along with a whole load of useful details like request and reply status, header, errors, SSL configuration errors, timeouts, cache status, etc.

-It also allows you to:
+From its top toolbar, you can:

-* |record| :guilabel:`Record Log` which will start or stop the logging.
+* |record| :guilabel:`Record Log`: which will start or stop the logging.
-* |deleteSelected| :guilabel:`Clear Log` will clear the log history.
+* |deleteSelected| :guilabel:`Clear Log`: will clear the log history.
-* |fileSave| :guilabel:`Save Log...` will first show a big warning that the log is sensitive and should be treated as confidential and than allow you to save the log.
+* |fileSave| :guilabel:`Save Log...`: will first show a big warning that the log is sensitive and should be treated as confidential and then allow you to save the log.
-* |options| :guilabel:`Settings` will allow you to :guilabel:`Show Successful Requests` and :guilabel:`Show Timeouts`.
+* Press the |options| :guilabel:`Settings` drop-down menu toselect whether to :guilabel:`Show Successful Requests`, :guilabel:`Show Timeouts` and :guilabel:`Show Replies Served from Cache`.
-* |checkbox| :guilabel:`Disable cache` will disable the cache so that every request has to be performed.
+* |unchecked| :guilabel:`Disable cache`: will disable the cache so that every request has to be performed.
-* |search| :guilabel:`Filter requests`
+* |search| :guilabel:`Filter requests` based on URL string subsets or request status

 By right clicking on a request you can:

 * :guilabel:`Open URL` which will open the URL in your default browser.
 * :guilabel:`Copy URL`
 * :guilabel:`Copy As cURL` to use it in the terminal.
-* :guilabel:`Copy as JSON` will copy the whole log from one request.
+* :guilabel:`Copy as JSON`: copies the tree values as a json string to the clipboard, for easy pasting in bug reports or for remote assistance.

 .. figure:: img/network_logger.png
    :align: center